-This performance graph shall not be deemed "soliciting material" or to be "filed" with the SEC for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (Exchange Act), or otherwise subject to the liabilities under that Section, and shall not be deemed to be incorporated by reference into any filing of Gogo Inc. under the Securities Act of 1933, as amended, or the Exchange Act.
+This performance graph shall not be deemed "soliciting material" or to be "filed" with the SEC for purposes of Section 18 of the Exchange Act, or otherwise subject to the liabilities under that Section, and shall not be deemed to be incorporated by reference into any filing of Gogo Inc. under the Securities Act of 1933, as amended (the "Securities Act"), or the Exchange Act.

-The following graph shows a comparison of cumulative total return for our common stock, the Standard & Poor's 500 Stock Index ("S&P 500") and the Nasdaq Composite Index ("NASDAQ Composite") for the period from June 21, 2013 (the date our common stock commenced trading on the NASDAQ) through December 31, 2014, the last trading day of 2014.
+The following graph shows a comparison of cumulative total return for our common stock, the Standard & Poor's 500 Stock Index ("S&P 500") and the Nasdaq Composite Index ("NASDAQ Composite") for the period from June 21, 2013 (the date our common stock commenced trading on the NASDAQ) through December 31, 2015, the last trading day of 2015.
 The graph assumes that \$100 was invested at the market close on June 21, 2013 in our common stock, the S&P 500 and the NASDAQ Composite and assumes reinvestments of dividends, if any.
-The graph also assumes that the price of our common stock on June 21, 2013 was the initial public offering price of \$17.00 per share.
 The comparisons in the graph below are based upon historical data and are not indicative of, nor intended to forecast, future performance of our common stock.